DoomGuy41/Ford_Fiesta_MK8_Arduino/README.md

 You will need a 12v DC power supply,
-An arduino with a mcp2515 or SeedStudio can bus shield If you want to use the menu keys (you will want at least the ok key to clear the message on the screen )
+An arduino with a mcp2515 or SeedStudio can bus shield

 Pinout :